slugbyte/unruly-worker.nvim/README.md

 * `<leader>lr` ______ lsp rename

 ## UNRULY BOOSTERS (disabled by default)
-> unruly boosters are a little hairbrained, some can change the way neovim
+> unruly boosters are things I thought should be opt in, some unruly boosters can be a little harebrained, and some can change the way neovim
-> typically work
+> typically works

 ### unruly_kopy
 * when enabled kopy and delete share registers 1-9 to track history